circonus-labs/libmtev/docs-md/apireference/c.md

   This leaves the LFU locked during iteration which will starve out other operations.
 Keep this in mind if you are storing a lot of stuff in the LFU and have multithreaded access to it.

+  The "key" and "value" passed to the callback function is direct LFU memory and should not be freed.

 #### mtev_lfu_put